-- St Peter's School Backpack.
+- ⇒ St Peter's School Backpack.
 Please have your child's backpack clearly labelled with your child's name.
-Having a distinctive bag tag could be beneficial for your child when needing to find identify his/her backpack. - A spare change of labelled school clothing in case of accidents or wet play.
-These clothes are to be kept in your child's backpack. - St Peter's School Hat.
+Having a distinctive bag tag could be beneficial for your child when needing to find their backpack. - ⇒ A spare change of labelled school clothing in case of accidents or wet play.
+These clothes are to be kept in your child's backpack.
+Please ensure spare clothes are appropriate to the season.
+Spare clothes do not need to be a school uniform.
+Please include underwear and socks. - ⇒ St Peter's School Hat.
 Hats must be clearly labelled and worn for all outdoor play times.
-We use 'no hat, no play' as a school-wide policy. - School Homework Bag.
-This bag will be sent home at the end of each week with your child's work or school notes. - Library Bag on your child's allocated library day.
-A waterproof St Peter's Library Bag is optional from Uniform Concepts in Inglewood. - Crunch & Sip.
-Please have a separate container filled with fruit or vegetables only. - A lunchbox containing your child's recess and lunch.
+We use 'no hat, no play' as a school-wide policy. - ⇒ School Homework Bag.
+This bag will be sent home at the end of each week with your child's work or school notes. - ⇒ Library Bag on your child's allocated library day.
+A waterproof St Peter's Library Bag is optional and can be purchased from Uniform Concepts in Inglewood. - \Rightarrow Crunch & Sip.
+Please have a separate container filled with fruit or vegetables only. - \Rightarrow A lunchbox containing your child's recess and lunch. - \Rightarrow A water bottle that is clearly labelled with your child's name.